jbostoen/itop-jb-authenticationmethod/readme.md

 ## What?
 Adds an authentication methods tab to UserLocal.
 Can easily be extended to support all sorts of data.

-Dropdown to pick method (e.g. token, twitter_id, facebook_id, ...) and enter information in a singleline text input field (255 chars)
+Dropdown to pick method (e.g. token, twitter_id, facebook_id, ...) and enter a value in a singleline text input field (255 chars)
 This class is meant to be extended to integrate with other applications.

+The fields are:
+* user_id
+* authentication_method
+* authentication_detail

+The combination of authentication_method and authentication_detail must always be unique.
+For simple passwords, use iTop's native user password.

 ## Cookbook